 - Teeth grinding during sleep

-- Increased appetite and food cravings due to low blood sugar swings
+- Increased appetite and food cravings due to low and fluctuating blood sugar levels

 - Greater need for sleep, with some wakeful moments throughout the night